PackageFactory/atomic-fusion-proptypes/README.md

     }

     # allow values that satisfy one of the given validators
-    # or equal one of the given values
     union = PropTypes:Union {
         int = PropTypes:Int
         string = PropTypes:String
+        ...
+    }

+    # allow exacly the values that are specified
+    enum = PropTypes:Enum {
       value1 = "foo"
       value2 = "bar"
       ...
     }

     # a nested structure that is valid once all children valídate